NickvdMeij/avorion-docker/README.md

 You can specify an admin via the environment, adding `-e USER=<steamid>` to set the default admin on server start.

+By setting the environment variable `USE_BETA` to true using the `-e USE_BETA=true` flag, the server will use the beta branch for its server runtime files. this environment variable defaults to `false`, meaning it will install the release build by default.

+> **Keep in mind that if you upgrade your server, the galaxy will still be "generated" in the previous patch and will not have the new features available in the `beta` branch.**

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)

+/var/gameservers/alfaswek/avorion:/root/.avorion/galaxies/avorion_galaxy
+/var/gameservers/alfaswek/avorion-settings/start.sh:/opt/start.sh